 The Latest Technology and Comforts

-The CHOC Mission NICU includes two isolation rooms as well as special rooms designed for the protection and comfort of small, premature babies.
-All beds have the latest histogram monitor systems that allow staff to track vital signs at a highly detailed level, and several of the beds are equipped for long-term video EEG monitoring.
-At the moment of delivery, babies are placed in a warmed shuttle bed that is transported to the NICU and remains their bed for their entire stay, protecting babies from hypothermia and other complications that can occur if a baby is moved frequently.
-CHOC Mission was also one of the first children’s hospitals in California to offer NICVIEW webcam technology, allowing families to see real-time, live video of their infant remotely, from anywhere they can log on to the Internet.
+The 22-bed unit includes rooms designed for the protection and comfort of premature and critical babies.
+All beds have the latest histogram monitoring systems that allow staff to track vital signs at a highly detailed level, and several of the beds are equipped for long-term video EEG monitoring.
+Every bed space is wired with NICVIEW webcam technology, providing families with the ability to see real-time, remote live video of their infant, from anywhere they can log on to the internet.

-Parents are welcome on the unit 24 hours a day and are encouraged to participate in team rounding to collaborate on decisions about their baby’s care.
-Our Ronald McDonald Family Room just down the hall offers two sleep rooms, a kitchen and shower facilities for families to use anytime during their stay.
-We also provide in-room accommodations for parents to room-in with their babies prior to going home, to prepare them for life after the NICU.
+Parents are welcome in the unit 24 hours a day.
+Our Ronald McDonald Family Room, located just down the hall, offers limited accommodations, a kitchen and shower facilities for families to use during their stay.
+We also provide in-unit accommodations for a parent to room-in with their baby prior to going home, to prepare for life after the NICU.